-The protocol above is optimized for rapidly dividing immortalized cells.
-However, these assays are compatible with screening primary cultures and iPSC-derived lines, where the cells are plated before transduction.
+This protocol is optimized for rapidly dividing immortalized cells.

+However, this Cell Stress biosensor can be used with primary cultures of cells as well as iPSC-derived cells.
+In the case of non-dividing, or differentiated cells, the transduction should be done with adherent cells, and the media should be exchanged the following day.
 Specific details of the protocol will vary by cell type, so it is important to take the time to titrate BacMam for optimal results.
 For expression in rare cell types, or specific cells in mixed cultures, Cre-dependent and specific promoter systems are available for many of our sensors.